WayScience/stMorph/README.md

 run_cell_seg(img, output_dir, numx,numy,channel_names)
 prep_dino(img, "%s/output/quantifications" % output_dir ,4,2,2,50, "%s/cell_crops" % output_dir, add_channels, num_channels)
 ```
-### Tiles refers to how many chunks to break image into in order to be processed in CellSeg (recommended limit ~ 14,000 cells per tile) <br> Adding blank channels to image crops is needed in order to use scDINO's pretrained model (channels must sum to 5)
+* Tiles refers to how many chunks to break image into in order to be processed in CellSeg (recommended limit ~ 14,000 cells per tile)
+* Adding blank channels to image crops is needed in order to use scDINO's pretrained model (channels must sum to 5)

 <br>

 ## Step 2: Image feature extraction using scDINO ViT
-### This step is run in the scDINO repository https://github.com/JacobHanimann/scDINO , inputting single cell image crops outputted by step 1 and outputting CLS tokens for each cell.
+This step is run in the scDINO repository https://github.com/JacobHanimann/scDINO , inputting single cell image crops outputted by step 1 and outputting CLS tokens for each cell.
 Reference scDINO configuration and snakemake command available in scDINO_ref folder.
 <br>

 ### Example scDINO submission: